Psychedelic Liquid Lights Projections & Art

 Below are a few photographs by Brian Moss, created by sandwiching layers of colored liquids in between glass.

 These are published under a 'non-commercial no-derivative creative commons' license.
 This means you are free to use these if you credit LIQUID dot LIGHTING as the source, make no alterations, and do not profit from them.
-An example might be a school project, non-commercial art project, social media post, or an article about lightshows.
+An example might be a school project, non-commercial art project, social media post, or an article about lightshows of the amateur self depreciating deprecating kind.
+Screensaver, knock yourself out.
+If it’s for art’s sake, you don’t need my permission

-For commercial licensing requests or custom liquid animation or content, email firstname.lastname@example.org
+For commercial licensing requests or custom liquid animation or content, hit me up

 Remixed for 2017, the variety of colors and levels of ooziness in these soothing art pieces is virtually endless.
 Each is hand filled in Virginia and no two are a like.
 This kinetic liquid filled toy follows the movements of your wrist, and you can also flip them upside down to watch the colored densities reorganize.
 Now shipping to all U.S. states.